STG06/STG06/README.md

 - 👋 Hi, I’m @STG06
 - 👀 I’m interested in ...
-Js
+Machine Learning and Intelligence
 - 🌱 I’m currently learning ...
-Js
 - 💞️ I’m looking to collaborate on ...
-Js
 - 📫 How to reach me ...

 <!---